Community Update FAQs

 South Lincoln Hospital District is excited to host a health fair with the help of Wyoming Health Fairs (WHF)!
-It will take place September 17th, 2022.
+It will take place September 17th, 2022 8am-12pm at the Training and Events Center in Kemmerer.
 We are grateful WHF can help provide this service to our community.
 We have been working with them for several weeks on this project.
-If you are a vendor and wish to have a booth, please email email@example.com so we can send you the registration form.
-More information to come!
+If you are a vendor and wish to have a booth, please email firstname.lastname@example.org so we can send you the registration form.

 Surgical On-Call 24/7